 - To know about hospital resources, such as patient representatives or ethics

 committees, which can help you resolve problems and questions about your

 - To know that expressing a complaint does not compromise your present or

-future access to care at Thibodaux Regional Medical Center.
+future access to care at Thibodaux Regional Health System.
 If at any

 time during your stay, you wish to make a complaint, please let a hospital

 employee know.
 A Case Manager will investigate your complaint.
 If you

 are dissatisfied with the outcome of a complaint, Thibodaux Regional has

 a formal grievance process to establish prompt resolution of your concern.